-Microsoft has introduced a new way to update Windows 10 and Windows Server 2016+ devices.
-These new-style updates cannot be distributed via a Datto RMM local patch cache and must be downloaded directly from Microsoft.
-Legacy Windows devices will continue to receive old-style full updates and will defer to a local patch cache first if one has been configured.
+IMPORTANT Since 2019, Microsoft has changed the method for delivering Windows-as-a-Service-based Windows updates.
+Devices affected by these changes cannot receive their updates from a patch cache and must download updates directly from Microsoft.
+Legacy devices remain unaffected and will defer to a local patch cache if one has been configured.
 For more details on these changes, refer to this Community post.

 Using a local cache for downloading either components or patches reduces bandwidth usage and drastically improves efficiency when deploying components and conducting patching operations.

 For more information on supported versions of the above operating system, refer to Supported operating systems and Agent requirements.